cosmos/gaia/cmd/gaiad/cmd/README.md

 2. replace all validator key files (keyring data, `priv_validator_key.json`, values in `priv_validator_state.json` are reset to 0...)
 3. run `gaiad testnet unsafe-start-local-validator` -> switches the validator set and starts the node

+## Optional Cleanup for Log Readability

+It's recommended to delete the contents of the data/cs.wal folder (from the mainnet node snapshot) before running the unsafe-start-local-validator command.
+This folder stores messages used for replaying, which are no longer needed since a new block will be created with the new validator setup.
+If not deleted, the logs may contain misleading errors related to the old state.
+While this deletion is not mandatory, it can help improve log readability and reduce confusion during testing.